spiyush0212/TASCA/README.md

   </a>
   <h3 align="center">TASCA : The Automatic Screenshot Capturing Application</h3>
   <p align="center">
-    An awesome application to screenshot automatically your screen!
+    An application to capture screenshots automatically of your screen!
     <br />
     <br />
     <a href="https://github.com/spiyush0212/TASCA/issues">Report Bug</a>